 Here comes the sun, and I say it’s alright.

 The morning sun came just a little too soon, with checkout time not far behind.
 While the few hours of slumber helped, the compounded sleep deprivation of the past week was quickly catching up to us, exacerbated by the maddening growls of hungry stomachs.

 As anticipated, we slept straight through the hotel’s breakfast offerings, but it mattered not.
 All we could think about was the events of the night prior—was it real or was it a dream?

 A few quick showers later, we were packed and ready to hit the road.
 East St. Tammany Habitat for Humanity President/CEO Debbie Crouch and I met up with Habitat ReStore Manager Eric Jones in the lobby.
 He advised us that he had been in touch with the repair shop, and it appeared that the soonest that the truck would be repaired was later in the day—but possibly the following day.
 It was not the news we had hoped to hear, but it was what it was.

 And so we began the journey back to Franklin, so that when the repairs had been completed, we’d be nearby.
-The piano remained in the back of the U-Haul truck, which had provided a saving grace, ensuring that we could make it to the KFC Yum Center in Louisville the night prior, just in time for Sir Paul McCartney to sign the piano on which Lori Gomez had painted The Beatles themed artwork.
+The piano remained in the back of the U-Haul truck that had provided a saving grace, ensuring that we could make it to the KFC Yum Center in Louisville the night prior.

 Of course, we remained acutely aware of value of the invaluable cargo on board, given that the second of two Beatles sigs had been added to that of Ringo Starr’s, secured just a week and a half prior.